ferd/erlang-history/README.markdown

 Manually:

+1. Find out what version of the Kernel library you're using by using `application:which_applications()` in the Erlang shell.
+The version number is the last element of the tuple.
-1. Compile the two files (`erl -make`).
+2. Compile the files (`erl -make`).
-2. Take the `.beam` files in `ebin/` and move them to `$ROOT/lib/kernel-$VSN/ebin/` for the OTP release of your choice.
+3. Take the `.beam` files in `ebin/$VSN/` and move them to `$ROOT/lib/kernel-$VSN/ebin/` for the OTP release of your choice.
-3. Start the Erlang shell associated with this version of the Erlang/OTP kernel to gain shell history.
+4. Start the Erlang shell associated with this version of the Erlang/OTP kernel to gain shell history.
-4. In case you want to remove the patch, just recompile `$ROOT$/lib/kernel-$VSN/src/group.erl`, and move the resulting `.beam` back into the `ebin/` directory.
+5. In case you want to remove the patch, just recompile `$ROOT$/lib/kernel-$VSN/src/group.erl`, and move the resulting `.beam` back into the `ebin/` directory.
 Alternatively, make a backup beforehand.

 ## Configuration Options & Features ##